 - Admission is $7 per person.
 Children under 16 are free.
-All Federal Passes (Annual, Senior, Access, Military, Fourth Grade, Volunteer) are accepted.
+All Federal passes (America the Beautiful, Senior, Access, Military, Fourth Grade, Volunteer) are accepted.

 - Ranger guided tours and special events are a nice way to learn intricate details about the Salado people’s way of life and see things you might otherwise overlook

 - Although there is no camping allowed in the park, there is a nice picnic area along the entrance road.

 - Nearby attractions: Apache Trail (Highway 88), Roosevelt Dam, Tonto National Forest Visitor Center, Besh-Ba-Gowah Archaeological Park, Bullion Plaza Museum, Rim County Museums and Zane Grey Cabin, and Tonto Natural Bridge State Park.